Gardens

 When we consulted pest control professionals, many said that from their experience, they had found dust insecticides to be the best and fastest solution for getting rid of carpenter bees.

-For a swift solution, apply insecticidal dust, available at Walmart, to the holes.
+For a swift solution, apply insecticidal dust, available at Walmart, to the holes the bees have created.
 'The best way to get rid of carpenter bees is to use a powder pesticide dusted into the hole,' affirms Matt Smith, founder of Green Pest Management.
 'The liquid ones absorb into the wood too quickly and don't have nearly the shelf life of a powder.'

 Here's how to apply it: